 The 10% rule (10PR) is very important to keep in consideration after an injury.
 The principle states that the athlete should increase his weekly mileage by no more than 10 percent over the previous week.
 This allows a safe gradual progression of physical activity which reduces the chances of re-injury.

 - Walking: Start your physical rehabilitation through walking or treadmilling.
 Start with a very low pace and progress towards light jogging.
 The latter will really build and stabilize your whole torso area.
-It has a benefic effect on muscle spasm, tightness, and it will build muscles around the coccyx.
+It has a benefit effect on muscle spasm, tightness, and it will build muscles around the coccyx.
 It’s also good for the psyche.

 - Swimming: Swimming is also an excellent physical activity which will work your whole body.
 This low-impact activity will prove extremely beneficial towards recuperation.
 It’s also great because it works the cardiovascular system.

-- Anal lock: The pubococcygeus muscle (PC muscle) is a hammock-like muscle that stretches from the pubic bone to the coccyx (tail bone) constituting the pelvic cavity floor and supporting the pelvic organs.
+- Anal lock: The pubococcygeus muscle (PC muscle) is a hammock-like muscle that stretches from the pubic bone to the coccyx (tailbone) constituting the pelvic cavity floor and supporting the pelvic organs.
 The PC muscle is part of the levator ani muscle and training it can help in strengthening the area.
 The exercise consists of contracting the muscles for about 15 seconds.
 The way you contract them is the same way you might “hold on” whenever you’d need to go to the bathroom.
 So, practice a couple of sets a day, in bed, sitting, and virtually in any other position, just focus on the squeeze and hold for around 15 seconds.
 By strengthening this muscle, you’ll also increase your sexual performance.

 - Bridges: This exercise will strengthen your core while engaging your lower back.
 Start by laying flat on your back with a rug or mat beneath your body.
 Your back and arms should be flat on the ground, and your knees should be bent upward so your feet can rest flat on the ground as well.
-Keeping your arms and feet on the ground, slowly lift your butt off the mat until your upper legs, groin and back are lined up straight.
+Keeping your arms and feet on the ground, slowly lift your butt off the mat until your upper legs, groin, and back are lined up straight.
 Hold this position for a few seconds, then slowly return to the starting position.
 Repeat this exercise ten times for one set, and perform three sets a day.

 - Clamshell exercise: Lie on your side while resting your head on one hand.
 Put on foot on top of the other and flex your knees.
 Proceed to close and open the gap with your legs in front of you.
 You should feel the burn in your hips, glutes, inner and outer tights.
 Keep your body static and a neutral spine.
-Breath calmly, keep the core tight, and do a couple of dozen reps per set.
+Breath calmly, keep the core tight and do a couple of dozen reps per set.